sakshipaliwal09/Data-Analytics/README.md

 The following steps have taken

--Imported Data.
+### *Imported Data.
--Made columns consistent and merge them into a single dataframe.
+### *Made columns consistent and merge them into a single dataframe.
--Cleaned up and added data to prepare for analysis.
+### *Cleaned up and added data to prepare for analysis.

--Conducted descriptive analysis.
+## **Note - Due to huge amount of data, I am using only R**

+# Analyze, Share & Act

+*Conducted descriptive analysis and prepared powerpoint presentation to share with the stakeholders.

+# R Script - Click Here
+# Presenation - Click Here

+# Thank you for stopping by and looking through my project!